shadows911/baruf/content/p/unplottable.md

 {
-	"title": "There are ways to stop even a Hufflepuff from finding" "a": ["Alex Dunn"],
+	"title": "There are ways to stop even a Hufflepuff from finding", "a": ["Alex Dunn"],
 	"date": "2013-11-21 14:00:00-07:00",
 	"t": [